Updated: Oct 15

 Measure: This is where we will start to forge some new tools for communication research.
 Warning: These blogs will challenge conventional wisdom about the reach and resonance of news with consumers.
 We are on a mission to create reliable, validated and replicated metrics for managing business communications.
 If you are looking for cutting-edge media metrics, look no further.

 Manage: Communication affects much more than brand preference, sales and stock price.
 News coverage has been linked to significant and lasting shifts in customer satisfaction scores, employee recruitment and retention, market share gains and losses, and legislative and regulatory inquiries.
 This is where the Whiteboard blog will go outside the box.

 Mitigate: At this point, we will be off the beaten path.
-Content and survey metrics by definition look at the world through a rear-view mirror.
-Both have their demons.
+This is where we will work to define the news narrative and long-tail business impacts.
 Business relies on time-series data to assess outcomes, and multivariate analytics to make critical decisions.
-This is where communication research earns its stripes, eventually tapping into emerging technologies to guide critical decisions that maximize returns and minimize risk.
+Mitigating headline risk is where business communications earns its stripes, eventually tapping into emerging technologies to guide critical decisions that maximize returns and minimize risk.

 If you have read this far, welcome to the Whiteboard.

 As we get started, thank you for connecting with this blog.
 Drop me a line to introduce yourself.
 Let's talk about the challenges you are facing in monitoring, measuring and managing communication.
 Let's talk about mitigating media shocks.